-Join us for the launch of the Nurturing Care Handbook and Nurturing Care Practice Guide.
-These two publications developed by the World Health Organization and UNICEF are the latest in a series of resources to support implementation of the Nurturing Care Framework.
+The Nurturing Care Handbook and Nurturing Care Practice Guide have been developed by the World Health Organization and UNICEF, and form part of a series of resources to support implementation of the Nurturing Care Framework.

-This webinar includes an overview of the two publications as well as reflections on how the Handbook and Practice Guide build on existing packages and can be used to enhance advocacy and capacity building efforts at regional and national levels.
+This webinar included an overview of the two publications as well as reflections on how they build on existing packages and can be used to enhance advocacy and capacity-building efforts at regional and national levels.

-This webinar is organized by the World Health Organization and UNICEF in collaboration with the Network for Improving Quality of Care for Maternal, Newborn and Child Health, the Quality of Care subgroup of the Child Health Task Force, and the ECD Action Network.
+The webinar was organized by the World Health Organization and UNICEF in collaboration with the Network for Improving Quality of Care for Maternal, Newborn and Child Health, the Quality of Care subgroup of the Child Health Task Force, and the ECD Action Network.